airswap/airswap-about/instant/running-makers-legacy.md

+{% hint style="warning" %}
+The following system will be soon deprecated in favor of the [new architecture](../instant/run-a-maker.md).
+{% endhint %}

 ## Maker Tutorial

-In Concepts, we learned about Makers and Takers and how they interact with one another using dApps and APIs.
-We looked at the Indexer and learned about Intents.
-In this tutorial, you'll learn how to put together these concepts in order to provide liquidity on the AirSwap network.
 Over the course of this tutorial, you'll learn how to:

 - Authenticate with the AirSwap Websocket
 - Create Intents